thirumurthis/Learnings/Jaeger/Tracing.md

 ![image](https://github.com/user-attachments/assets/551914ef-659a-4464-bea2-c0604727ff20)

-The invoker app, the pom.xml uses spring boot web, actuator, Lombok and micrometer dependencies.
+#### Invoker app

+The pom.xml shows the dependencies required for the application.
+Note the app-1 also uses the same dependencies only the artifactid and name changes.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>